Skip to main content

 Controller Gesture Events

-This section demonstrates how to use Magic Leap's Gesture subsystem to receive the input events that are triggered when the user performs a gesture on the controllers touch pad.
+This section demonstrates how to use Magic Leap's Gesture subsystem to receive the input events that are triggered when the user performs a gesture on the controller's touch pad.

 Controller Input Events